Planthor/PlanthorWebApi/README.md

-# PlanthorWebApi
+# planthorwebapi

-PlanthorWebApi is a RESTful API project designed to support the Planthor application.
+planthorwebapi is a RESTful API project designed to support the Planthor application.
 This project is built using .NET 8 and utilizes a NoSQL database.

 ## Features